rbogle/backstage-on-aws/README.md

 ### AWS Environment
 - AWS_REGION --> (Optional) defaults to 'us-east-1'
 - AWS_ACCOUNT --> (Required) no default
-- ACM_ARN --> (Optional) no default if left empty will generate a new cert
+- ACM_ARN --> (Optional) no default, if left empty will generate a new cert
 - TAG_STACK_NAME --> (Optional) defaults to backstage
 - TAG_STACK_AUTHOR --> (Optional) defaults to foo.bar@example.com
 - BACKSTAGE_DIR --> (Optional) defaults to ./backstage